InterDigitalInc/Fireball/README.md

 - Apply K-Means quantization on network parameters to further reduce the size of model.
 - Retrain your model after applying low-rank decomposition, pruning, and/or quantization.
 - Compress models using arithmetic entropy coding.
-- Export the models to ONEX, Tensorflow, or CoreML even after applying low-rank decomposition, pruning, and/or quantization.
+- Export the models to ONNX, Tensorflow, or CoreML even after applying low-rank decomposition, pruning, and/or quantization.

 ## Fireball Documentation
 * [Documentation Home](https://interdigitalinc.github.io/Fireball/html/)